But I know that when I come to you, I shall come in the fullness of the blessing of the gospel of Christ.

 —Romans 15:29, NKJV

-This is a bold statement that Paul made!
+What a bold statement Paul made!
 Paul had no doubt that he would walk in the fullness of God’s grace in His life.
-Paul knew God’s power was His, and he confidently drew strength from that truth.
+Paul knew his position in Christ and that God’s power was his.
+He confidently drew strength from that truth.
 Do we believe that God also wants us to know His fullness and experience His power?
-Paul believed and acted by faith in God’s truth.
-When we, believe what is ours in Christ and act upon it, we receive (Matthew 9:29).
+Paul believed and acted with faith in God’s truth.
+When we believe what is ours in Christ and act upon it, we receive (Matthew 9:29).

 Walking in the power of the Holy Spirit is something that doesn’t happen by chance.
 It is a choice to allow the Holy Spirit to work through us.
-Some people believe the Holy Spirit turns on and off His power when He chooses.
+Some people believe the Holy Spirit turns His power on and off when He chooses.
 God is always available, and His power is always available.
 We are the ones who are on and off with Him.
-Often, we let our flesh determine how we feel instead of being led by the Holy Spirit guiding us into God's truth.
-But when we choose to believe we have received the fullness of God’s life within us, we can be certain that the power of God that has been given to us in Christ will flow.
-Our responsibility is to exercise our faith and draw from the fullness of God that is within us.
+Often, we let our flesh determine how we feel instead of being led by the Holy Spirit.
+But when we choose to believe we have received the power of God’s life within us, we can have the confidence His power will flow out of us.
+Our responsibility is to exercise our faith and draw from the power of God within us.
 "He who believes in me," Jesus said, "out of his belly will flow rivers of living water" (John 7:38).

 “For I know the thoughts that I think toward you, says the Lord, thoughts of peace and not of evil, to give you a future and a hope” (Jeremiah 29:11, NKJV).

 God wants us to believe and move in the fullness of the Holy Spirit.
 Paul was human, too.
-But he believed in the river of Resurrection power that was always within him.
-He believed it was Christ that lived in Him.
-And the faith by which he lived stirred him to act on what he believed.
+No matter how he felt, he believed in the Resurrection power that was always within him.
+He believed it was Christ that lived in Him and that in his weakness Christ was strong.
+The faith by which Paul lived stirred him to act on what he believed.